Landau-Ginzburg Hodge numbers for mirrors of del Pezzo surfaces: Compactified Landau--Ginzburg models and Hodge-theoretical conjectures

 \end{definition}

 \begin{remark} Our Definition~\ref{definition:hpq} differs from~\cite[Definition~3.2]{KKP14}

 by the indices of the grading.
 The equation \eqref{wrong-def} seems not to be what the authors had in mind.
-For example according to \eqref{wrong-def} $p$ is allowed to vary from $0$ to $2n$ and $q$ is allowed to be negative (see Subsection \ref{explanation} for an explanation). \end{remark}
+For example according to \eqref{wrong-def} the index $p$ is allowed to vary from $0$ to $2n$ and $q$ is allowed to be negative (see Subsection \ref{explanation} for an explanation).
+Also the exponent of the action of $N$ on $H^{p+q}(Y,Y_b)$ is in general not expected to be $p+q$ (see Definition \ref{def-Fano-type}).

+It is implicitly conjectured in~\cite{KKP14} that all the Jordan blocks of the nilpotent operator $N$ on $H^m(Y,Y_b)$ have the same parity (see Remark \ref{expl} below).
+Under this assumption we do not loose any information by considering only the even subquotients of the weight filtration as in the above definition. \end{remark}